Rugby league in Catalonia: Competitions

 In February 2009 the first Catalan university rugby league championship took place, with seven universities teams participating: Perpinyà, Ramon Llull, Girona, Autònoma de Barcelona, Vic, Politècnica de Catalunya and Pompeu Fabra.
 Universitat de Perpinyà were the winners.

 In Spring 2009 was played the first Catalan Rugby League Championship, with nine teams in competition: Barcelona Universitari Club, Club de Rugby Sant Cugat, CE INEF Lleida, GEIEG, Club Natació Poble Nou - Enginyers, Club de Rugby Tarragona, Garrotxa Rugbi Club, Club Atlètic Vic - Crancs and Club Rugby Valls.
 Barcelona Universitari Club were the champions.

 National team

 The Catalonia national rugby league team played their first full international losing to Morocco in a game played prior to the Catalans Dragons vs Warrington Wolves Super League, on June 21, 2008.

 In June 2009, Catalonia beat the Czech Republic in a match played prior to the Catalans Dragons vs Warrington Wolves Super League game, this time played in Barcelona.
 This match was an international warm-up ahead of the Euro Med Challenge contested by Catalonia, Morocco and Belgium.
 They lost 6-29 at home to Morocco and 28-22 at Belgium.

+French Catalonia

+As it is in France, French Catalan rugby league is entirely governed by the French Rugby League Federation, and has been since the federation's creation in 1934.
+The Pyrénées-Orientales, the official department name of the region, is the heart of rugby league in France.
+The region is most famous in modern time for Catalan Dragons who compete in the British rugby league system (considered to be a higher tier competition that the French leagues), but also is home to a number of successful French clubs who between them (as of 2024) have won 23 out of 83 French championships and 24 out of 80 Lord Derby Cups.